Ahzed11/ahzed11.github.io/content/posts/common-test-publish-unit-test-result-on-github.md

 ## Conclusion

-In this post, we have seen how to output `common test` results into XML and how to use it with Github actions that are built for other frameworks.
-I hope this can be useful for you own projects.
+In this post, we looked at how to convert common test results into XML format and connect them with GitHub Actions, which were initially made for different frameworks.
+By using the publish-unit-test-result-action and the cth_surefire hook in common test, we've simplified the process of summarizing test results.

+I hope this can be useful for your own projects.